ValerioGc/spring-la-mia-pizzeria-security/README.md

-# spring-la-mia-pizzeria-relazioni
+# spring-la-mia-pizzeria-security

-> Exercise about Exercise about DB entity relationships and CRUD operations using Thymeleaf and Spring
+> Exercise about Spring Security and Authentication

 <br/>